offical-atsch16/porsche-gt3-rs-site/README.md

 > 📜 Disclaimer

-> This is an unofficial fan project and is not affiliated with Porsche.
+> This is an unofficial fan project and is not affiliated with DR. ING.
+H.C.
+F. PORSCHE AG